alex-saunders/ink-ripple/README.md

 ## Disable ripple effect

 Ripples can be disabled by setting the `disabled` attribute on the element.
-Disabled ink-ripple's do not respond to pointer events.
+Disabled ink-ripples do not respond to pointer events.

 <!--
 ```